McKinney Falls State Park: Animals

+Plants

+Bald Cypress, American sycamore and pecan trees line the banks of Onion Creek and Texas live oak, Buckley's oak, ashe juniper, cedar elm and honey mesquite can be found on the drier uplands.
+Other trees found in the park include common hoptree, Texas persimmon, chinaberry sugar hackberry and Mexican Plum.
+In spring, the roads are lined with flowers, dominated by the Texas bluebonnet.
+Texas paintbrush, Agarita, Firewheel and Wild Petunia are a few of the other flowering plants in the park.
+Cacti can also be found such as the Prickly Pear and Christmas cholla.

+Activities

+Some things to do in the park are camping, hiking, cycling, geocaching, bouldering, picnicking, fishing and swimming.
+In spring, it is a popular pastime in Texas to take photographs with bluebonnets.
+McKinney Falls has a bluebonnet meadow with a dedicated mowed path for observation and photography.
+The path is to avoid both trampling of the flowers and rattlesnakes, which like to hide among the blooms.

 Pollution

+Heavy rains bring runoff from the urban area upstream into the park.

 The park was a popular spot for swimming from the day it opened.
 In April 1981, swimming in the park was banned when several elementary school children complained of cramps and nausea after swimming in Onion Creek.
 Testing indicated the fecal coliform count in the water was 2600 per 100 milliliters of water, well above the 200 count maximum deemed safe for swimming.

 The problem was blamed on rain water runoff from the mostly urban area located upstream on Onion and Williamson Creeks.
 The run off dumped animal waste, oils, dirt and debris into the creeks.
 Another contributor was the Williamson Creek Wastewater Treatment Plant.
 The plant would occasionally dump effluent in various stages of treatment into Williamson Creek if there was equipment failure.
 By 1982, the plant was overloaded by the rapid growth of the city and regularly discharged effluent into the creek, not all of which met state standards for discharge.

 Twelve years later in June 1993, the park ban on swimming was finally lifted.
 This was due to the closure of the Williamson Creek Wastewater Treatment Plant in 1986, Austin's enactment of a comprehensive watershed ordinance and starting a citywide hazardous chemicals collection program.
 Swimming is still often restricted because of high fecal coliform counts, usually after heavy rains.